 Bailey's Blossoms started as a hair accessories company at my kitchen table in Arizona back in 2008 and has since grown into a multi-million dollar adventure.
 Both brands provide fashion-forward styles at a price that won't break the bank!

-Henrik Toft Simonsen (from Hørsholm, Capital Region of Denmark, Denmark) started Mosspiration Biotech over 6 years ago.
+Henrik Toft Simonsen (from Hørsholm, Capital Region of Denmark, Denmark) started Mosspiration Biotech about 7 years ago.

 Mosspiration Biotech engineer mosses to produce fragrances, either for home decorative products or for chemical used in the perfume industry.
 I, Henrik Toft Simonsen, is one of the two founders of the company.